viperize/Nameize/README.md

 # Nameize
-Goes through English words finding names that are available and allowed
+Roblox name generator (finder, sniper or whatever), goes through a wordlist of English words and filters them to see if they are taken, then filters them to see if they are acceptable on roblox.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]